The magnetohydrodynamical system in bounded non smooth domains of dimension $n\ge3$: Introduction

-The purpose of this paper is to prove existence of solutions of this system in this critical space in a bounded ${\mathscr{C}}^1$ domain $\Omega$ in dimension $n\ge 3$ (for which the critical space for $(u,b)$ is ${\mathscr{C}}([0,\infty);L^n)\times {\mathscr{C}}([0,\infty);L^n)$.
+The purpose of this paper is to prove existence of solutions of the \eqref{mhd} system in the critical space in a bounded ${\mathscr{C}}^1$ domain $\Omega$ in dimension $n\ge 3$.

 The first task is to describe a suitable version of \eqref{mhd} in dimension $n\ge 3$ with the help of differential forms and then use the properties of the Dirichlet-Stokes operator in ${\mathscr{C}}^1$ bounded domains proved recently in \cite{GS25} and the properties of the so-called Maxwell operator established in \cite{MM09a,MM09b,McIM18}.
-One other important tool to make our strategy work is a Leibniz-type ``magic formula" (see Theorem~\ref{thm:magic} below).
+One other important tool to make our strategy work is a Leibniz-type ``magic formula" (see Theorem~\ref{thm:magic} below), as well as the boundedness of the Hodge decomposition of $L^p(\Omega,\Lambda)$ for all $1<p<\infty$ if $\Omega\subset {\mathds{R}}^n$ is of class ${\mathscr{C}}^1$; see Theorem~\ref{thm:hodge-dec}.
+This fact was known for 1-forms (Theorem~11.1 in \cite{FMM98}), but wasn't investigated for the whole exterior algebra $\Lambda$ as far as the author is aware.

 In Section~2, we collect the tools that will be of importance to prove the following existence result (roughly presented; for a more correct statement, see Theorem~\ref{thm:globalexistence} and Theorem~\ref{thm:localexistence} below):